Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 metric to measure Linear R² and
 2 technique has been used in this project

+use elbow method to indicate number of cluster
 K-Means Clustering was used to identify which groups(Elbow method used to indicate number of cluster) of cars are good to buy by considering factors such as liquidity and the decrease in sales price in each mileage.Each cluster was then analyzed to determine the characteristics of cars within it, helping to identify groups that are advantageous to purchase.

 Linear Regression was utilized to predict the percentage drop in sales price for each ranges of mileage.
 This process included preparing the data by selecting 'feature' (Value explanation is in feature engineer section) and 'percentage_change' from each range as the target variable, splitting the dataset into training and testing sets, and training the linear regression model on the training data.
 The model's performance was evaluated using metrics such as Mean Squared Error (MSE) and R-squared (R²).
 The relationship between mileage and percentage change in sales price was visualized through scatter plots, includi